 The U.S. greeting card industry is unquestionably among the most creative in the world…tapping into the pulse of American culture to turn imagery and language into one of today’s most unique and beloved forms of communicating – the greeting card.
-From postal to environmental concerns, the GCA and its members are continually seeking solutions to improve both the greeting card industry and the card-sending experience.
+From postal to environmental concerns, the GCA and its members are continually seeking commonsense solutions to improve both the greeting card industry and the card-sending experience.

 More than 60 percent of all greeting cards are mailed.
 Since its founding, GCA has been at the forefront in advocating fair and reasonable postage rates for consumers, and preserving postal mail delivery 6 days a week to every U.S. address